gradle/gradle/design-docs/play-support.md

 #### Open issues

 - Model test suites
+- Pull `check` lifecycle task up into `LifecycleBasePlugin` and wire in all test tasks.

 ### Story: Developer builds, runs and tests a basic Play application for multiple versions of Play